sveltejs/sapper/site/content/docs/06-server-side-rendering.md

 Sapper, by default, renders server-side first (SSR), and then re-mounts any dynamic elements on the client.
 Svelte provides [excellent support for this](https://svelte.dev/docs#Server-side_component_API).
 This has benefits in performance and search engine indexing, among others, but comes with its own set of complexities.

-### Making a component SSR compatible
+### Skipping SSR for a component

 Sapper works well with most third-party libraries you are likely to come across.
-However, sometimes, a third-party library comes bundled in a way which allows it to work with multiple different module loaders.
-Sometimes, this code creates a dependency on `window`, such as checking for the existence of `window.global` might do.
+However, sometimes you may wish to use a library only on the client-side or a third-party library comes bundled in a way which is not compatible with Sapper.

+Incompatibility with Sapper will occur when a library has dependency on `window`.
+One of the more common causes of this can occur when a library is bundled to work with multiple different module loaders in a way that checks for the existence of `window.global`.
 Since there is no `window` in a server-side environment like Sapper's, the action of simply importing such a module can cause the import to fail, and terminate the Sapper's server with an error such as:

 ```bash
 ReferenceError: window is not defined